Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/upgrade-policy-windows/README.md

 <!-- BEGIN_TF_DOCS -->
-# A Default Virtual Machine Scale Set Deployment
+# A Default Virtual Machine Scale Set with Windows VMs

-This example demonstrates a standard deployment of VMSS aligned with reliability recommendations from the [Well Architected Framework](https://learn.microsoft.com/en-us/azure/reliability/reliability-virtual-machine-scale-sets?tabs=graph-4%2Cgraph-1%2Cgraph-2%2Cgraph-3%2Cgraph-5%2Cgraph-6%2Cportal).
+This example demonstrates a standard deployment with Windows VMs.
+The deployment includes:

-- a Linux VM
+- a Windows VM
-- a virtual network with a subnet
+- a virtual nework with a subnet
 - a NAT gateway
 - a public IP associated to the NAT gateway
-- an SSH key
 - locking code (commented out)
 - a health extension
 - upgrade mode set to automatic